braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/inbox_vision.md

 ## Code analysis

 Code analysis is a way for Braze to highlight issues that may exist with your HTML, showing the number of occurrences of each issue and providing insight into which HTML elements are not supported.
-This information can be found on the Inbox Vision preview page by selecting the list icon in the upper left-hand corner.
+This information can be found on the Inbox Vision preview page by selecting <i class="fas fa-list"></i> **List view**.

 ![Example code analysis on the Inbox Vision preview.][2]